dimo414/bash-cache/README.md

 If you anticipate a function will be called shortly you can warm the cache by calling `bc::warm::FUNCTION_NAME`.
 This invokes the function in the background and caches its output.

+### Cleanup

+A cleanup task is run regularly to remove stale cache data, however no attempt is made to clean up the cache directory on exit since by design the cache can be shared by multiple processes.
+By default cached data is stored in a temp directory that the OS will clean up from time to time (generally on reboot), but if you override the cache directory via `BC_CACHE_DIR` you may want to clean up the directory yourself.

 ## Other Functions